Priyanshu0403/StudyApp/README.md

 # StudyApp
-App is related to study , helps students with notes
+App is related to study ,  students with notes Students can get latest updates